underscoreio/essential-scala/src/pages/intro/objects.md

 ### Method Calls

 We interact with objects by *calling* methods[^patterns].
 We have already seen some examples of calling methods.
-For example, we have seen we can get the uppercase version of a `String` by calling its `toUpperCase` method:
+For example, we have seen we can get the uppercase version of a `String` by calling its `toUpperCase` method.

 ~~~ scala
 scala> "hello".toUpperCase
 res21: String = HELLO
 ~~~

 Some methods accept *parameters* or *arguments*, which control how the method works.
+The `take` method, for example, takes characters from a `String`.
+We must pass a parameter to `take` to specify how many characters we want.

 ~~~ scala
 scala> "abcdef".take(3)